 Oh yes, dress warm and watch your step! 🙂

-Read about my drive to Maligne Lake and my trip on the Rocky Mountaineer from Jasper to Vancouver.
+Read about the Jasper Tramway, my drive to Maligne Lake and my trip on the Rocky Mountaineer from Jasper to Vancouver.

 Note: a big thank you goes to Travel Alberta for hosting me in the Canadian Rockies.